Skip to content

 How is the black box removed?

-Don’t attempt to remove it yourself, unless you’re told to.
+Don’t attempt to remove a professionally fitted black box yourself, unless you’re told to.

 Do all black boxes have curfews?

-Some telematics policies used to have curfews to prevent people driving during later hours when accidents are more likely to happen, but they’re much less common these days.
+Some telematics policies used to have curfews to prevent people driving during later hours when accidents are more likely to happen.
+But they’re much less common these days.

 That said, driving regularly in the dark could have a negative impact on your driving score which, in turn, could increase your premiums.